Violation of a Protection Order

 18900 Cortez Blvd

 Dawn Center — Dawn Center of Hernando County is an equal opportunity services provider with a mission to “break the cycle of domestic and sexual violence by providing supportive services and leadership that promotes social change.”
 On this website, you can learn more about the services Dawn Center provides, which include emergency shelter, crisis counseling, and safety planning.
 You can also find recent news and read about the organization’s history.

 Were you arrested for allegedly violating any kind of injunction for protection in West Central Florida?
-You will want to contact Ashley M. Aulls, P.A. as soon as possible for help protecting your rights.
+You will want to contact The Law Office of Ashley Aulls, P.A. as soon as possible for help protecting your rights.

 Brooksville criminal defense attorney Ashley Aulls represents clients in communities throughout Hernando County, Citrus County, Sumter County, and Pasco County.
 Call (352) 593-4115 or complete an online contact form today to schedule a initial consultation that will let our lawyer review your case and answer all of your legal questions.